 Upon completion of the analysis, the difficult work of making recommendations and creating the cost take out roadmap begins.
 It is important that this phase is properly facilitated with the senior leadership team, because they will need to make decisions about the acceptability of various impacts to internal and external customers.
 Once these decisions are made, the change management strategy is critical to the success of the implementation.

 The key elements to successful cost takeout initiatives include:

 - Business Strategy – Clearly articulating the future state of the business

 - Senior Leadership – Leading the charge with clear goals, objectives and communications

 - Alignment – Making sure that every functional organization understands its role in implementing the changes and how their effectiveness will be measured

 - Integration – Defining the changes in business processes, digital/IT systems, product portfolios, service catalogues, etc. that are required to support the cost take out roadmap

 - Execution – Creating the right project management structure and reporting mechanisms to assure implementation success

 Examples of the results of Group50’s cost takeout work:

 - A client realized that they needed to take out significant cost in the operations of one of their divisions.
-By utilizing various Group50 methodologies we were able to reduce their cost structure by $22M with no impact on their service levels or performance
+By utilizing various Group50 methodologies we were able to reduce their cost structure by $22M which improved their service levels and financial performance

 - During the course of a cost improvement project, we identified a cost takeout opportunity in their supply chain.
 By centralizing their purchasing function we were able to identify more than $10M in synergies and sourcing rationalization programs